3vilbird/lotterydapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-node version  v12.16.0
+node version  v12.16.0<br>
-make sure that metamask is installed
+make sure that metamask is installed<br>

-at the end i didn't specified whio is the winner thats your task to the way out.........
+at the end i didn't specified whio is the winner thats your task to find out.........<br>

+and you can get the contracts here(https://github.com/blackthedevil/lottery-contarcts-backend-only/tree/master)

 ## Available Scripts